Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 There are so many combinations to choose from, the list is endless, just make sure the fish you choose are suitable for a community tank setup and require similar water parameters.

-For me the coolest fish for a 40 gallon tank are Apistogrammas.
+For me the coolest fish for a 40 gallon tank is Apistogrammas.
 They look amazing with their bright colors and have an inquisitive nature, making them one of my all-time favorite fish to keep.

 Final Thoughts On The Best 40 Gallon Breeder Tank….